JoseRoca/WinFBX2/docs/Windows GUI/Menu Procedures.md

 #### Return value:

 The menu-item identifier of the item that the user selected.
-If the user cancels the menu without making a selection, or if an error occurs, the return value is zero.
+If the user cancels the menu without making a selection, or if an error occurs, the return value is zero (0).

 #### Usage example:

+Displaying a menu when a split button is clicked.

 ```
 ' // Processs notify messages sent by the split button
 CASE WM_NOTIFY